-- After submitting your information, you will receive an electronic receipt that contains an encrypted barcode.
-This should take only a few seconds to get and will be valid for 4 hours.
+- Receive an electronic receipt that contains an encrypted QR code(this should take only a few seconds to get).

-- Finally, follow the Mobile Passport Control signs, show your passport to the Customs and Border Protection officer, and scan the barcode on your receipt.
-Once this is complete, you should be good to go.
-It’s as easy as that.
+- Follow the Mobile Passport Control signs, show your passport to the Customs and Border Protection officer, and scan the QR on your receipt.

-Mobile Passport is fairly new.
-Although it has some similar benefits to the Global Entry program, there are a few key features that make each desirable.
-You can almost think of Mobile Passport as a sort of “Global Entry Lite.”
+Although Mobile Passport Control has some similar benefits to the Global Entry program, a few key features make each desirable.
+You can almost think of Mobile Passport Control as a “Global Entry Lite.”

-Rather than compare the programs to decide which you should use, let’s take a look at why you would want to have both at your disposal.
+Rather than compare the programs to decide which you should use, let’s look at why you might want to have both at your disposal.
 Then you can choose whichever has a shorter line when you arrive at the Customs and Border Protection checkpoint.

 Global Entry is significantly more difficult to get approved for.
-It requires an extensive online application, a $100 application fee, background check, and an in-person interview.
-Once approved, you have to reapply and pay the fee every 5 years.
+It requires an extensive online application, a $100 application fee, a background check, and an in-person interview.
+Once approved, you must reapply and pay the fee every 5 years.

-Global Entry also uses a kiosk system that takes care of your declarations, identification match, and even your passport check without having to wait in line to talk to a person.
+Global Entry also uses a kiosk system that takes care of your declarations, identification match, and even your passport check without waiting in line to talk to someone.

 When there is no line for the kiosks, there is no faster way to get through the Customs and Border Protection checkpoint than with Global Entry.
 However, with many credit cards refunding the application fee and most international passengers traveling regularly and valuing the faster checkpoint experience, there are times when you may have to wait in line for a Global Entry kiosk.

-In those times, or when you’re traveling with family members who don’t have Global Entry, Mobile Passport may be the way to go.
+Mobile Passport Control may be the way to go in those times or when you’re traveling with family members who don’t have Global Entry.
 Your trip through the checkpoint will still be significantly faster than going through the regular line, and having your family members pre-registered in your app can make things even quicker.

-As we have seen, Mobile Passport is a great program that can really shorten the time it takes you to clear Customs and Border Protection when returning to the United States.
-As long as you meet the basic requirements to sign up, getting started with Mobile Passport is quick and simple, with an easy-to-use app that lets you securely store information for your whole family.
+Mobile Passport Control is a great program that can really shorten the time it takes you to clear Customs and Border Protection when returning to the U.S. As long as you meet the basic requirements to sign up, getting started with Mobile Passport Control is quick and simple, with an easy-to-use app that lets you securely store information for your whole family.

-If you don’t want to spend the money or go through the extensive application process for Global Entry, Mobile Passport provides an excellent alternative that makes returning to the U.S. a bit more pleasant.
+If you don’t want to spend the money or go through the extensive application process for Global Entry, consider Mobile Passport Control.
+It provides an excellent alternative that makes returning to the U.S. a bit more pleasant.

-Even if you already have Global Entry, Mobile Passport is free, so there is no reason not to have it set up in case the line is shorter and it is the better option on arrival.
+Even if you already have Global Entry, Mobile Passport Control is free, so there is no reason not to have it set up in case the line is shorter, and it is the better option on arrival.

-Download the app today and have Mobile Passport ready to go for your next international trip.
+Download the CBP MPC app today and have Mobile Passport Control ready to go for your next international trip.